cfneese/LoomisWood/docs/index.md

 <p class=TopicBody style='margin-left:.5in'><span style='mso-bidi-font-family:
-"Times New Roman"'>These two functions create the Band2Poly, Poly2Band and BandCoeffLabels waves.
-If one overrides these functions, you can alter the fitting constants for all new data sets in an entire experiment.
-(You can also edit these waves manually on a per-data-set basis.)
+"Times New Roman"'>These two functions create the Band2Poly, Poly2Band and BandCoeffLabels waves. Â  If one overrides these functions, you can alter the fitting constants for all new data sets in an entire experiment. Â  (You can also edit these waves manually on a per-data-set basis.) Â
-For example, you may prefer to fit series in terms of _B_’ and _B_” instead of _B_” and <span style='font-family:Symbol;mso-bidi-font-family:
+For example, you may prefer to fit series in terms of _B_â€™ and _B_â€ instead of _B_â€ and <span style='font-family:Symbol;mso-bidi-font-family:
-Symbol'>D_B_.
-Another
+Symbol'>D_B_. Â  Another
 example would be changing the fitting for <span style='font-family:Symbol;
 mso-bidi-font-family:Symbol'>D_J_ = 2 transitions.<span
-style='mso-spacerun:yes'>  If you want to change the fitting to a non-polynomial model, a lot more work is involved.<span style='mso-spacerun:yes'>  However it should be possible by editing any function that uses the PolyCoeff wave.
+style='mso-spacerun:yes'>Â  If you want to change the fitting to a non-polynomial model, a lot more work is involved.<span style='mso-spacerun:yes'>Â  However it should be possible by editing any function that uses the PolyCoeff wave.

 <p class=CodeIndented>function/S GetFitRes(s)